 Since you have not yet performed a bank reconciliation in QuickBooks Online, QuickBooks Online assumes that no bank transactions have been reconciled.
 You need to tell QuickBooks Online to mark all transactions up to the conversion date as reconciled, so it only considers future transactions for reconciliation.

-- Choose the relevant bank account from the drop-down, then select Reconcile Now.
+- Choose the relevant bank account from the drop-down.
+Enter the Ending balance and Ending date, then select Start reconciling.

 - You will see a list of transactions.
-Select the top checkmark boxes to select all transactions in the list.
+Select all transactions in the list.
 If the data is in two columns, make sure you’ve selected all transactions in both columns.
 Then find and uncheck transactions that are still uncleared.
 When the difference is Zero that means you have completed these steps successfully.

 - Select Finish Now.